baijum/service-binding-documentation/docs/exposing-binding-data/olm-descriptors.md

 1. Using the `path` attribute, update `X-Descriptors` for `service.binding` and `sourceKey` by providing the following information:

-- name of the binding key that is to be injected
+- name of the binding key that is to be projected
 - name of the key in the Secret service resource

 ### Example: Configuration with a urn:alm:descriptor:io.kubernetes:ConfigMap entry